That which separates man from his Original or True Nature (i.e. Jot Saroop) is mind.

 - ਏ ਸ੍ਰਵਣਹੁ ਮੇਰਿਹੋ ਸਾਚੈ ਸੁਨਣੈ ਨੋ ਪਠਾਏ ॥: (O my ears!)
 You are sent to listen to the Truth. (sggs 922).

 Mind creates havoc through its power of imagination, wandering, etc. Imaginary fears of many sorts, exaggeration, concoction, mental dramatization, building castle in the air are due to this power of imagination or fancy.
-It broods over the perceived objects, creating feelings of likes, dislikes, desires (Trishanaa), etc. For example, once a desire arises, man finds no peace till it is fulfilled.
+It broods over the perceived objects, creating feelings of likes, dislikes, desires (Trishanaa) etc. For example, once a desire arises, man finds no peace till it is fulfilled.
 All this because man feels that he gains happiness from objects.
 Therefore, the gain and loss of objects become a source of joy and sorrow.

 a wandering mind has a goat’s mind.
 For example, a goat grazes for a few seconds in patch of green grass and immediately jump to another patch, even though there is plenty of grass to eat in the first patch.
-Similarly, a wavering or wandering mind jumps from one so called Teerath (place of pilgrimage) to another Teerath, from one Deraa to another Deraa, from one Guru to another Guru, from one Baabaa/Sant to another, and so on.
+Similarly, a wavering or wandering mind jumps from one so called Teerath (place of pilgrimage) to another Teerath, from one Deraa to another Deraa, from one Guru to another Guru, from one sant to another, and so on.

-The aim of the Gurmat Giaan or Wisdom of the SGGS is to freeze this wandering mind — bring about cessation of its wild imaginations or fancies, and help it trace its steps back to its True Nature (Jot Saroop), here and now — shift it from Bhav Saagar to Sukh Saagar.
+The aim of the Gurmat Giaan or Wisdom of the SGGS is to freeze this wandering mind — bring about cessation of its wild imaginations or fancies, and help it trace its steps back to its Original or True Nature (Jot Saroop), here and now — shift it from Bhav Saagar to Sukh Saagar.

 - ਨਾ ਮਨੁ ਮਰੈ ਨ ਮਾਇਆ ਮਰੈ ॥: Maya can not be conquered without annihilation of the mind (sggs 1342).